 - Find my paternal great grandmother’s grave, and inter some of my father’s ashes there.

-- Spend a weekend alone with my mom and my sister in a cabin somewhere, with no distractions and an ample supply of Chardonnay, so we can just talk and cry and stuff.
+- Spend a weekend alone with my mom in a cabin somewhere, with no distractions and an ample supply of Chardonnay, so we can just talk and cry and stuff.

-- Get my husband to take the kids and I on a rafting trip down the Thompson River, guided by him, so that he can brag about how he used to do cool stuff like guide rafting trips down the Thompson.
+- Get my husband to take me and the kids on a white-water rafting trip down the Thompson River, guided by him, so that he can brag about how he used to do cool stuff like guide white-water rafting trips down the Thompson.

 - Take my children to see dinosaur remains in Alberta’s badlands.